Monotonicity of escape probabilities for branching random walks on \Z^{d}

-We study nearest-neighbors branching random walks started by a single particle at the interior of a hypercube.
-We show that the probability of its progeny escaping a hypercube is monotonically decreasing with respect to the distance of the starting point from the boundary of the hypercube.
-We derive as a consequence that at all times the number of particles at a site is monotonically decreasing with respect to its distance from the starting site.
+We study nearest-neighbors branching random walks started from a point at the interior of a hypercube.
+We show that the probability that the process escapes the hypercube is monotonically decreasing with respect to the distance of its starting point from the boundary.
+We derive as a consequence that at all times the number of particles at a site is monotonically decreasing with respect to its distance from the starting point.

 { \it Key-words: Branching random walks; spatial-symmetry stochastic comparisons.}